EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Conclusion

-We summarize limitations and future research directions as follows.
+We conclude this paper by summarizing the limitations of the proposed approach and future research directions.

-\textbf{Overestimation Bias in Safety Quantification. } One major limitation we observed in the experiments is a tendency for the learned eigenpair to overestimate the system's safety.
-In particular, the learned eigenvalue often reached above $1$ which it can never exceed in theory.
-This overestimation phenomenon is well-known and common in RL \cite{hasselt2010double}, but it is particularly problematic in terms of safety.
+\textbf{Overestimation Bias in Online Learning.} In the online RL setting, where the policy and the eigenfunction are learned simultaneously, EigenSafe may overestimate the safety of certain areas before the policy learning has stabilized.
+While this is well-known and common in RL \cite{hasselt2010double}, it becomes particularly problematic in terms of safety.
 In the future work, we plan to apply techniques such as \cite{hasselt2010double, kumar2020conservative} to mitigate this issue.

-\textbf{Out-of-Distribution (OOD) Failures. } For safety-critical systems, since their safety cannot be reliably assessed, states that are outside of the dataset distribution should regarded as unsafe.
-However, the loss function \autoref{eq: eigensafe q learning} does not explicitly treat OOD state-action pairs as unsafe.
-Combined with the abovementioned overestimation bias, this could lead to undesirable drifts into OOD regions where the eigenfunction might assign higher values, particularly when the safe domain $C$ is unbounded.
-Future work will address this by integrating OOD avoidance into the safety constraints, e.g., \cite{kang2022lyapunov, castaneda2023in, seo2025uncertainty}, or by introducing additional penalties near the boundary of the training dataset.
+\textbf{Dependency on Failure Data and Out-of-Distribution Risks.} The current framework fundamentally relies on failure labels, i.e., transitions leaving the safe set $C$.
+Consequently, the method might struggle to distinguish between the true safe regions and OOD regions where data is scarce, especially in the offline learning setting.
+Future work will address this by integrating OOD avoidance into the safety constraints, e.g., \cite{castaneda2023in, kang2022lyapunov, seo2025uncertainty}, or by introducing additional penalties near the boundary of the training dataset.

-\textbf{Future Research Directions. } In addition to addressing these limitations, we aim to extend EigenSafe in two key directions.
-Firstly, we plan to integrate it with learned latent dynamics and safety constraints, as in \cite{nakamura2025generalizing}, to handle high-dimensional observations such as images.
-Since latent dynamics are inherently noisy and provide only partial information about the true state, this setting naturally necessitates the use of a stochastic control framework.
-Future work will also deploy EigenSafe on physical robot hardware where real-world stochastic effects such as actuator noise and sensing errors exist, which originally motivated the development of this framework.
+\textbf{Future Research Directions.} In addition to addressing these limitations, future research will focus on exploiting prior information to enhance sample efficiency and reduce the reliance on failure experiences.
+We believe one can leverage large foundation models to infer common-sense safety constraints and physical priors, enabling the agent to recognize unsafe areas with less failure experiences.
+In addition, acknowledging that the definition of safety might vary across domains and may not be fully captured by probability alone, we plan to generalize the framework to more general risk metrics, for example, conditional value at risk, allowing the framework to address different severity of failure modes.